moray95/AwesomeSwiftSocks/README.md

 # AwesomeSwiftSocks

 A library to handle sockets in Swift.

-AweseomeSwiftSocks is currently only supported on iOS.
-OS X support will be added in the future.
-If you wish to use AwesomeSwiftSocks for OS X, just download the source files and drag and drop them into your project.
+AwesomeSwiftSocks is devided into two layer of abstraction.

 ###  1. Sockets

-Socket classes are wrappers arounds C-style sockets.
+Sockets are wrappers arounds C-style sockets.
 You can connect to a remote server, send and receive messages.
-For exemple, to get the content of a website:
+For exemple, to get a website:

 ```swift
 // Create the socket